jzakiya/roots/README.md

 ## Introduction

-This gem provides two methods `root` and `roots` which will find all the nth roots of real and complex values.
+This gem originally provided two methods `root` and `roots` to find all the nth roots of real and complex values.

-For details on the mathematical foundation and implementation details see my paper:
+For details on their mathematical foundation and implementation details see my paper:

 `Roots in Ruby`

 https://www.scribd.com/doc/60067570/Roots-in-Ruby

+In 2017 I added the methods `iroot2` and `iroot`|`irootn` to find the integer roots for arbitrary sized integers.

 ## Installation